AdaCore/spark2014/docs/lrm/source/packages.rst

 the point of the subprogram_body, are replaced with references to [some or all of the] constituents of those abstractions.

-See section :ref:`global-aspects` regarding how the rules given in this section apply to protected operations and to task bodies.
+See section :ref:`Global Aspects` regarding how the rules given in this section apply to protected operations and to task bodies.

 The Refined_Depends aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Refined_Depends and the ``aspect_definition``
-shall follow the grammar of ``dependency_relation`` in :ref:`depends-aspects`.
+shall follow the grammar of ``dependency_relation`` in :ref:`Depends Aspects`.

 .. centered:: **Static Semantics**

-1. The static semantics are as for those of the Depends aspect given in :ref:`depends-aspects`.
+1. The static semantics are as for those of the Depends aspect given in :ref:`Depends Aspects`.
 [Differences between these two aspects for one subprogram stem from differences in state abstraction visibility between the points where the two aspects are specified.]